emmano/BlurStickyHeaderListView/README.md

 ### How do I use the thing?

-Add `compile 'me.emmano:blurstickyheaderlistview:0.1.+'` to the `dependencies{}` in your build.gradle.
+Add `implementation 'me.emmano:blurstickyheaderlistview:0.1.+'` to the `dependencies{}` in your build.gradle.
 If you do not aleady have `jcenter()` added to your project, do so by adding the following to build.gradle:

     repositories {
         jcenter()